der-mur/zynq-cpp-sandbox/README.md

 	addTtc0ToInterruptSystem(p_TtcSingleTimer0_0);
 ```

+</br></br>
+</br></br>
 ### PS UART (Processing system UART) and Command Handler
 [```ps_uart.cpp, ps_uart.h, cmd_handler.cpp, cmd_handler.h```](2023.2/zybo-z7-20/hw_proj1/vitis_classic/sw_proj8_cpp/src/classes)

 The class diagram for the PS UART is shown below; note that even though it appears to be quite a large class, a lot of functionality is missing from the implementation and it is really not fit for general use.
-It just contains enough functionality so that it can be used to implement the command handler project [here]().
+It just contains enough functionality so that it can be used to implement the command handler project [here](https://github.com/der-mur/book1-zynq-intro/tree/master/step-by-step/files_for_import/zybo-z7-20/sw_src_files/sw_proj8).
 It's also quite a basic class in that there is no real scope for using any OOP principles like inheritance or composition.
+(In saying that, one idea would be to create a base class containing common UART features, and a child class that implements the modem features, as the modem signals are rarely used.)

 ![PS UART Class Diagram](assets/images/ps_uart_class_diagram.png)

 </br></br>
-A private Buffer struct is used in the class to store details of externally created buffers.
+A private ```Buffer``` struct is used in the class to store details of externally created buffers.
 ```c++
 private: